 Commandment #10: Thou shall have a high tolerance for risk

 Before doing any investments, you must understand your own risk tolerance.
-All investments involve risk and it’s possible that your investment tanks 50% over night.
+All investments involve risk and it’s possible that your investment tanks 50% overnight.
 You must have the mental fortitude to handle this kind of drop without panicking and selling your investments if you want to park your hard-earned money into equities.
-Even though investing in index funds like the STI ETF lowers the risk due to diversification, if Singapore or the global economy enters a recession, then a large drop like in 2008-2009 is not impossible.
-By investing into an index fund like the STI ETF, you are ensuring that your holdings never goes to 0 unlikely investing in individual companies (which can go bankrupt.)
-Of course if the STI ETF goes to 0, we all probably has much bigger things to worry about.
+Even though investing in global index funds lowers the risk due to diversification, if the global economy enters a recession, then a large drop like in 2008-2009 is not impossible.
+By investing into global index funds, you are ensuring that your holdings have an extremely low likelihood of going to zero unlike investing in individual companies (which can go bankrupt.)
+Of course if a global index fund goes to zero, we all probably have much bigger things to worry about.

-In order to understand your risk tolerance, you can take the Risk Tolerance Questionnaire provided by the CPF Board before investing your funds.
-If you finish the questionnaire with a high risk tolerance then you may be able to handle the risk involved in investing your CPF monies in the STI ETF.
+In order to understand your risk tolerance, you can take the CPFIS Self-Awareness Questionnaire (SAQ) provided by the CPF Board before investing your funds.

 Conclusion